nestordemeure/nestordemeure.github.io/content/writing/guides/writing.md

 Start writing, keep writing, come back to your writing and you will be rewarded[^also].

-[^also]: Also, a lot of this advice is shared with my [guide to doing a large project](/writing/guides/hard_things).
+[^also]: A lot of this advice is shared with my [guide to doing a large project](/writing/guides/hard_things).
 I highly recommend that you consult it.